 Tipping is a firm and expected element in the tourism industry today and China is no exception.
 We strive to establish trust with our guides who rely on and expect tips from passengers.
 If the guides are keen to work with our passengers regularly, they become familiar with our itineraries as well as the Wendy Wu Tours' philosophy and expectations we have of their work.

-Many passengers are often uncertain of how much to tip so we have established a tipping system whereby every passenger gives a set amount (in US Dollars) to the National Escort who will distribute the amount appropriately.
-On multi-country tips, this amount will be paid in stages on arrival in each country.
+Many passengers are often uncertain of how much to tip, which is why we have established a tipping system whereby every passenger gives a set amount (in Chinese RMB in China, HKD in Hong Kong and USD in other destinations) to the National Escort who will distribute the amount appropriately.
+On multi-country trips, this amount will be paid in stages on arrival in each country.
 All group tour passengers are expected to contribute to the tipping kitty.
-(If there is no National Escort, please give the money directly to your Local Guides and tipping amounts for each city will be shown in your final itinerary).
+(If there is no National Escort, please give the money directly to your Local Guides.
+Tipping amounts for each city will be shown in your final itinerary).
 The amount for the kitty is calculated for each tour depending on the length, group size and services used during the trip.
 Your final documents and invoice will specify the exact tipping amount for your group.
 The tipping kitty will cover local guides and drivers in each city/province, local and/or site guides and your National Escort.
 For independent passengers, or group passengers with pre/post tour arrangements, you should allow USD5-10 per person per day.